Dashboard Member settings

 • failures in services provided by a body or association

-The processing must also be carried out without the data subject’s consent in order to not prejudice the exercise of that function and must be necessary for reasons of substantial public interest.
+The processing must also be carried out without the data subject’s consent in order not to prejudice the exercise of that function and must be necessary for reasons of substantial public interest.

-Regulatory requirements
+7. Regulatory requirements

 The processing is necessary for reasons of substantial public interest and necessary to comply with (or assist others to comply with) a regulatory requirement involving a person taking steps to establish whether another person has:

-• committed an unlawful act
+• committed an unlawful act, or

-• been involved in dishonesty, malpractice or other seriously improper conduct
+• been involved in dishonesty, malpractice, or other seriously improper conduct

 In these circumstances, the organisation cannot reasonably be expected to obtain the consent of the data subject to the processing.

-Journalism, academia, art and literature
+8. Journalism, academia, art, and literature

 The processing:

-• consists of the disclosure of personal data for journalistic, academic, artistic or literary purposes
+• consists of the disclosure of personal data for journalistic, academic, artistic, or literary purposes

 • is carried out in connection with any of the following (whether alleged or established):